rvedam/oberonc/README.md

 ## Description

-This project attempts to implement the full Oberon Compiler and compiles it to LLVM.
+This project attempts to implement a full Oberon Compiler and compile it to LLVM.

 ## Goals

-- Should be capable of compiling the full Oberon Programming System that is current located at (http://www.projectoberon.com)
+- Should be capable of compiling the full Oberon Programming System that is currently located at (http://www.projectoberon.com) to LLVM
-- Should compile to LLVM

 ## Dependencies
 - LLVM